Michael-Cowie/Notes/Hardware/CPU.md

 # CPU Instruction Set

-The CPU instruction set (or instruction set architecture, ISA) is a set of commands that a specific CPU can execute.
+The CPU instruction set (or instruction set architecture, ISA) **is a set of commands that a specific CPU can execute**.
 It defines the operations the CPU can perform and how those operations are encoded.

 - **Abstract Operations**: It includes operations like arithmetic, data movement, control flow, and logic.

 - **Architecture-Specific**: Different CPU architectures (e.g., x86, ARM, MIPS) have different instruction sets.

-- **Examples**: Instructions like ADD, MOV, JMP, etc., are part of the instruction set.
+- **Examples**: Instructions like `ADD`, `MOV`, `JMP`, etc., are part of the instruction set.

-Example:

-- **x86 Instruction Set**: Common in Intel and AMD CPUs, includes instructions like MOV, ADD, SUB, MUL.
+- **x86 Instruction Set**: Common in Intel and AMD CPUs, includes instructions like `MOV`, `ADD`, `SUB`, `MUL`.

-- **ARM Instruction Set**: Common in mobile devices and embedded systems, includes instructions like LDR, STR, ADD, SUB.
+- **ARM Instruction Set**: Common in mobile devices and embedded systems, includes instructions like `LDR`, `STR`, `ADD`, `SUB`.

+Every other layer (assembly language and machine code) **is built to conform to this set of instructions.**

 # Assembly Language

 Assembly language is a low-level programming language that uses human-readable mnemonics **to represent the machine code instructions of a specific CPU's instruction set**.
+This means each ISA has its own assembly language that directly corresponds to its machine instructions.

+This means that when programming in assembly, the specific commands and syntax you use will depend on the ISA for the target architecture..

 - **One-to-One Mapping**: Each assembly instruction corresponds directly to a machine code instruction.